History of Islam: Late Baghdad Abbasids

 Continued disunion and contests between Seljuq Turks allowed al-Muqtafi to maintain control in Baghdad and to extend it throughout Iraq.
-In 1139, al-Muqtafi granted protection to the Nestorian patriarch Abdisho III.
+In 1139, al-Muqtafi granted protection to Patriarch Abdisho III of the Church of the East.
 While the Crusade raged, the Caliph successfully defended Baghdad against Muhammad II of Seljuq in the Siege of Baghdad (1157).
 The Sultan and the Caliph dispatched men in response to Zengi's appeal, but neither the Seljuqs, nor the Caliph, nor their Amirs, dared resist the Crusaders.

 The next caliph, Al-Mustanjid, saw Saladin extinguish the Fatimid dynasty after 260 years, and thus the Abbasids again prevailed.
 Al-Mustadi reigned when Saladin became the sultan of Egypt and declared allegiance to the Abbasids.

 An-Nasir, "The Victor for the Religion of God", attempted to restore the Caliphate to its ancient dominant role.
 He consistently held Iraq from Tikrit to the Gulf without interruption.
 His forty-seven-year reign was chiefly marked by ambitious and corrupt dealings with the Tartar chiefs, and by his hazardous invocation of the Mongols, which ended his dynasty.
 His son, Az-Zahir, was Caliph for a short period before his death and An-Nasir's grandson, Al-Mustansir, was made caliph.

 Al-Mustansir founded the Mustansiriya Madrasah.
 In 1236 Ögedei Khan commanded to raise up Khorassan and populated Herat.
 The Mongol military governors mostly made their camp in Mughan plain, Azerbaijan.
 The rulers of Mosul and Cilician Armenia surrendered.
 Chormaqan divided the South Caucasus region into three districts based on military hierarchy.
 In Georgia, the population were temporarily divided into eight tumens.
 By 1237 the Mongol Empire had subjugated most of Persia, excluding Abbasid Iraq and Ismaili strongholds, and all of Afghanistan and Kashmir.

 Al-Musta'sim was the last Abbasid Caliph in Baghdad and is noted for his opposition to the rise of Shajar al-Durr to the Egyptian throne during the Seventh Crusade.
 To the east, Mongol forces under Hulagu Khan swept through the Transoxiana and Khorasan.
 Baghdad was sacked and the caliph deposed soon afterwards.
 The Mamluk sultans and Syria later appointed a powerless Abbasid Caliph in Cairo.